-Stream temperatures affect salmonid emergence, growth, and survival in freshwater stages of their life cycle.
 In Southeast Alaska, climate change is expected to affect stream temperatures as air temperatures warm and hydrologic patterns shift.
 Understanding and anticipating these changes will be critical for predicting how salmon species and other aquatic resources be will affected by climate change.
-Although stream temperature is being monitored in many locations in Southeast Alaska, data collection is not coordinated across entities, and data sources can be difficult to identify and access.
-Additionally, there is no strategy to monitor important environmental variability in the region.
-With funding from the North Pacific Landscape Conservation Cooperative, SAWC aims to build a network of organizations and support their efforts to collect stream temperature data in Southeast Alaska, and to ensure that the data are useful and accessible to management agencies, researchers, and local stakeholder communities.
+SAWC and our partners are working to build and support a network of entities collecting stream temperature data in Southeast Alaska, and to ensure that the data are useful and accessible to management agencies, researchers, and local community stakeholders.